Grow Your Mirliton Anywhere Using a Grow Bag

 The difficulty in our region is that intensive rains saturate containers, and droughts dehydrate them, and this stress disrupts flowering and fruiting.
 The solution is to use a large enough container to moderate the wide fluctuations in soil moisture.
 Bonnie and Butch did that by dividing 55-gallon containers into two 22 ½ -gallon ones.
 (If you don’t have a 55-gallon container handy, I would recommend the 40-gallon oval Tuff Stuff tub at Tractor Supply.)

-The Paumbos used the “Miss Clara” certified mirliton variety.
+The Palumbos used the “Miss Clara” certified mirliton variety.
 They proved that you don’t need a yard to grow mirlitons; it will be difficult–but not impossible.
 You can grow them on a patio, driveway, or balcony.
 You can use a vertical trellis if you don’t have space for a horizontal.
-The container has to be at least 22 ½ gallons, relatively shallow, and raised a few inches off the ground to ensure drainage.
+The container has to be at least 22 ½ gallons, relatively shallow and raised a few inches off the ground to ensure drainage.
 You will need a soil sampler to closely monitor soil moisture.

 Corking: Another way to Verify You are Getting An Authentic Heirloom Mirliton